 Workers in this field use advanced mathematical and analytical methods to help organizations investigate complex issues, identify and solve problems, and make better decisions.
 Employers prefer to hire applicants with a master's degree or Ph.D., but entry-level positions are available for those with a bachelor's degree in operations research, management science, analytics, math, engineering, computer science or another technical or quantitative field.
 As technology advances and companies seek efficiency and cost savings, the demand for operations research analysis should continue to grow, and this position is projected to grow 30 percent from now to 2024.

-Personal Finance Advisers
+Personal Finance Advisors

-Finance advisers provide advice on investments, insurance, mortgages, college savings, estate planning, taxes and retirement to help individuals manage their finances.
+Finance advisors provide advice on investments, insurance, mortgages, college savings, estate planning, taxes and retirement to help individuals manage their finances.
 This position is expected to grow 30 percent, and typically requires a bachelor's degree, but a master's degree and certification can improve a person's chances for advancement in the occupation.

 Cartographers & Photogrammetrists

-People in this field collect, measure and interpret geographic information in order to create and update maps and charts for regional planning, education and emergency response.
+People in this field collect, measure and interpret geographic information to create and update maps and charts for regional planning, education and emergency response.
 A bachelor's degree in cartography, geography, geomatics or surveying is the most common path of entry for this career.
 Some states also require individuals in the field to be licensed.
 The increasing use of maps for government planning has fueled employment growth, and this position is expected to grow 29 percent.

+Additional reporting by Jill Bowers.
 All growth statistics are currently accurate.